amaciver/AudioFiler/README.md

    - [ ] Visualizations showing the training process
    - [ ] Visualizations of the audio feature extraction
    - [ ] User evaluations are incorporated into the dataset and used to improve the model
+   - [ ] Suggest similar tracks
+   - [ ] Modify model to produce untrained clusters

 ## Technologies & Technical Challenges
   ###### Backend: Python/Django
-  ###### Frontend: JavaScript
+  ###### Frontend: React/JavaScript

 #### Composing a dataset
   + ##### Accessing song data
    - 'Million Song Dataset' has produced a publicly available dataset from Last.fm, which contains songs and genre tags.
-We may be able to extract the meta-data we need for building out a list of training songs directly from this dataset.
+We may be able to extract the meta-data we need for building out a list of training songs directly from this dataset
    - Regardless, we can use the Last.fm API to determine 20-30 top tags that we feel adequately covers a wide range of genres.
 We will use SQL queries on the MSD, or API calls by tag-name to Last.fm to get a robust list of tracks with which to train our model

   + ##### Feature Extraction
    - Using this list of song titles and tags, we will stream 30-second clips of songs from the Spotify API into our Feature Extraction module
-   - Our Feature Extraction module will implement the PyAudioAnalysis Library to extract a variety of features of the audio into a multi dimensional vector which will constitute an entry into our training dataset, along with the corresponding genre tag
+   - Our Feature Extraction module will implement the pyAudioAnalysis Library to extract a variety of features of the audio into a multi dimensional vector which, along with the corresponding genre tag, will constitute an entry into our training dataset

 #### Constructing the neural network
   + ##### Building the network